WARP’s 2025 Annual Meeting

 Local Field Trips

-We will have an optional field trip providing bus transportation to the Birmingham Civil Rights Institute, the Birmingham Museum of Art, and other points of interest in Birmingham.
+We had a field trip providing bus transportation to the Birmingham Civil Rights Institute, the Birmingham Museum of Art, and other points of interest in Birmingham.

-The other field trip option is a visit to the quilting community of Gee’s Bend, Alabama.
+The other field trip group visited the quilting community of Gee’s Bend, Alabama.
 The residents of Gee’s Bend are direct descendants of enslaved cotton plantation workers, and their quilts are in the permanent collections of over 30 leading art museums.